Praveen Kumar (cricketer): Personal life

-Kumar was born at Laprana village of Shamli district on October 2, 1986, to a police head constable Sakat Singh Khaiwal and Murti Devi Khaiwal.
-He married Sapna Choudhary in 2010, she is a national-level Shooting sport player.
+Praveenkumar Sakat Singh was born in Meerut on 2 October 1983, to police head constable Sakat Singh.
+He married Sapna Choudhary in 2010, a national-level shooting sport player.

 He owns a farmhouse in Barnava village and Praveen Restaurant and Wedding Banquet in Meerut on NH-58 Rohta Road Crossing.

 He entered politics by joining Samajwadi Party before the UP assembly.

 Kumar has had well-documented struggles with stress-related illnesses, which he has worked hard to rectify.
-According to Cricinfo, he once beat up a doctor after having mud splashed on clothes by said doctor's car as Kumar stepped out of a shop where he had gone to buy a gun.
+According to ESPNcricinfo, he once beat up a doctor after having mud splashed on clothes by said doctor's car as Kumar stepped out of a shop where he had gone to buy a gun.
 The beating was administered in a glassware shop, which sustained damage.

-He also tried to commit suicide due to his stress and now he attended counselling and looking forward towards his life.
+Kumar revealed that he had contemplated suicide due to his mental health and loneliness and had chosen to undergo therapy.

-The Cricketing Lime Light
+Domestic career

 He was the joint highest wicket-taker in the 2004–05 Vijay Hazare Trophy, India's domestic 50 over tournament.
 Praveen Kumar first came to limelight for his performances for India Red in the NKP Salve Challenger Trophy 2007.
+He also appeared with ONGC in regional tournaments.